box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 ![Alt text](img/sign-specific-scope.png)

 > ### Note
-> If the application scope is not available, then your account can not use the Sign API and you wont be able to complete this exercise.
+> If the application scope is not available, then your account cannot use the Sign API and you won't be able to complete this exercise.

 ## Sign API
 References to our documentation: